Sainte Chapelle is a gothic masterpiece created by Saint Louis IX to contain the most precious relics of Christendom.

 It is by pure chance that the windows of the Sainte Chapelle in Paris are in good condition.
 In fact, the French revolution caused the destruction of many religious works, above all in Paris.
 Fortunately, the windows of the Sainte Chapelle were covered and therefore were not damaged in contrast to those of many other churches.

-There is also narrated the story of the discovery of relics by the mother of the first Christian emperor Constantine, Santa Elena and the construction of the Sainte Chapelle itself.
+There is also narrated the story of the discovery of relics by the mother of the first Christian emperor Constantine, Saint Helena and the construction of the Sainte Chapelle itself.

-The Sainte Chapelle was built by Louis the Saint but this project is also due to his mother, Bianca di Castiglia.
+The Sainte Chapelle was built by Louis the Saint but this project is also due to his mother, Blanche of Castile.
 She was an extraordinary woman, intelligent and cultured, among the most important medieval queens.
-Not only did he grow up more than ten children, but he managed to keep the regency of the French state for many years.
+Not only did she raise more than ten children, but she managed to keep the regency of the French state for many years.

-When he was a widow, his son Luigi was crowned at only 3 years old.
-His position was very critical, being a foreigner and a widow but facing the host of the barons alone, who wanted to seize power by climbing over the young king.
+When she was a widow, her son Louis was crowned at 12 years old.
+Her position was very critical, being a foreigner and a widow but facing the host of the barons alone, who wanted to seize power by climbing over the young king.

-Bianca di Castiglia was able to maintain the reign intact until her child’s age thanks to her diplomacy and her political skills.
+Blanche of Castile was able to maintain the reign intact until her child’s majority thanks to her diplomacy and her political skills.

 Symbology and numerology in the Sainte Chapelle